ViralTexts/vrt-clusters/clusters/Wilmington_-_White_Government_Union_Constitution.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-them as stepping stones to the pie
-counter.
-Therefore, they cannot be
-depended upon in bringing about the
-desired relorm.
-Hence the necessity
-for the white voters, who constitute
-the majority, to come together as
-loyal sons and remoye the heel of

-the despoiler from the prostrate body J
-of our dear old State
-To this end, plans have been per
 fected for the organization of White
 Government Unions throughout the
 State, the objects of which are thus